-The Israeli Forum for Ecological Art, is the only association of artists & scientists that I know of, in the world, which acts as a formal registered group, within an NGO state umbrella, to create an environmental change through art.
+The Israeli Forum for Ecological Art is the only association of artists and scientists that I know of, in the world, which acts as a formally registered group, within an NGO state umbrella, to create an environmental change through art.

-Celebrating the tenth year of voluntary activities, The Forum convened on July 23, 2009, for an interdisciplinary event, bringing together Zen teachers, lawyers, artists, ecologists, decision makers, curators, gallerists, to talk about new team-work with ecological artists, bridging in environmental conflicts.
-Some thirty artists shared their most current artwork; the fruit of dialogs with the environment through photography, installation, painting, poetry, and music.?
-Here, the public met a mosaic of deeds, for a better environment through the visual language.?
+Celebrating the tenth year of voluntary activities, The Forum convened on July 23, 2009, for an interdisciplinary event, bringing together Zen teachers, lawyers, artists, ecologists, decision makers, curators, and gallerists to talk about new teamwork with ecological artists, bridging environmental conflicts.
+Some thirty artists shared their most current artwork; the fruit of dialogues with the environment through photography, installation, painting, poetry, and music.
+Here, the public met a mosaic of deeds for a better environment through the visual language.
 The tenth exhibition is already a tradition.
-We created a virtual show, which does not leave traces of materials, and now is a permanent gallery on our new website- finally ( still in Hebrew only) – www.ecological-art.org.
+We created a virtual show, which does not leave traces of materials, and now is a permanent gallery on our new website, finally (still in Hebrew only) – www.ecological-art.org.

-Still a lot to be done within the “classical” art world.
-The tenth’ gathering also called, once again, to all artists to investigate environmental issues and channel their creative forces towards “responses”, “Investigations”, “actions” for solving environmental issues.
-These words replace the traditional words of an artwork process; painting, sculpting, photographing.
+Still a lot to be done within the ‘classical’ art world.
+The tenth gathering, also called, once again, to all artists to investigate environmental issues and channel their creative forces towards ‘responses’, ‘Investigations’, ‘actions’ for solving environmental issues.
+These words replace the traditional words of an artwork process: painting, sculpting, and photographing.
 These words daylight the process itself as an artwork, instead of the material which the artist is using.

-If this vocabulary will be used frequently, the artist will come back to being an influential figure, as s/he used to be in ancient societies.?
-“Aesthetics” as we know it, will be replaced into a different kind of beauty definition, which succeeds only if there are other levels at the same importance in the artwork.
+If this vocabulary will be used frequently, the artist will come back to being an influential figure, as s/he used to be in ancient societies.
+“Aesthetics” as we know it will be replaced by a different kind of beauty definition, which succeeds only if there are other levels of equal importance in the artwork.

-Israeli Forum for Ecological Art has created so far 12 yearly events, some of them with international eco-artists and scientists, and several projects and presentations along the years, all voluntary with minimum funding.
+Israeli Forum for Ecological Art has created so far 12 yearly events, some of them with international eco-artists and scientists, and several projects and presentations over the years, all voluntary with minimal funding.

 MORE ABOUT THE FORUM

-Our non-profit organization includes some 60 artists (and a small number of scientists, but only some thirty are paying member fee) who are prepared to devote their creative efforts to researching and responding to environmental problems, and with proper training will be able to acquire and pass on the tools, for example in the area of cooperating with scientists.
+Our non-profit organization includes some 60 artists (and a small number of scientists, but only some thirty are paying members) who are prepared to devote their creative efforts to researching and responding to environmental problems, and with proper training will be able to acquire and pass on the tools, for example, in the area of cooperating with scientists.

-Our board includes a former Parliament member, Mossi Raz, an ecologist, Dr. Eliezer Frankenberg, and an artist, Dov Or-Ner.?
-The Photography & Eco-art Centre serves as the headquarter and support of the forum.
+Our board includes a former Parliament member, Mossi Raz, an ecologist, Dr. Eliezer Frankenberg, and an artist, Dov Or-Ner.
+The Photography & Eco-art Centre serves as the headquarters and support of the forum.

 Images From Top Down

-1. Rania, member Israeli Forum for Ecological Art.
+1. Rania, member of the Israeli Forum for Ecological Art.

 3. Artwork in Israeli Arab Women’s Exhibit, for International Women’s Day Celebration, Holon, Israel, March 2008